Conversations for the liminal phase we are still in

 ‘The ability to effectively navigate in a hybrid environment is itself a skill and therefore a source of power.’

-But our recent and strange times have produced a jumbled mix of where we work and how.
+But our strange, recent times have produced a jumbled mix of where we work and how.
 We are not quite yet out with the old, or in with the new.
 Our state of work is perhaps akin to a liminal phase – full of discovery and a little uncertainty.
 Most places of work (the term ‘places’ is used liberally), are a jumble of working from home (WFM), working from the office (WFO) and WAT (where are they?).

-Here are five pointers for conversations to have.
+These are five pointers for conversations to have.

 We have drawn widely on two source articles, both worth a read: